 Please note that not all patients are suitable candidates for treating idiopathic pulmonary fibrosis (IPF), lung fibrosis, or bronchiectasis with stem cells.
 Patients with advanced lung disease, severe respiratory impairment, significant comorbidities, multi-organ failure, or other critical health conditions might not be good candidates for treatment.Stem Cell Treatment for Bronchiectasis

-Bronchiectasis and bronchial fibrosis are often the leading cause of respiratory morbidity and mortality.
-As a medical diagnosis, bronchiectasis severity is based on the damage to the patient’s airways.
-Some patients have cylindrical/ tubular fibrosis, while others have cystic or varicose.
+Bronchiectasis and bronchial fibrosis are often the leading causes of respiratory morbidity and mortality.
+In medical diagnosis, bronchiectasis severity is based on the extent of damage to the patient’s airways.
+Some patients have cylindrical/ tubular fibrosis, while others have cystic or varicose fibrosis.
 Tubular and Cylindrical bronchiectasis are usually the most common and most treated forms of bronchiectasis.
-In contrast, cases of cystic bronchiectasis are more challenging and sometimes untreatable due to the irreversible destruction of lung bronchi and alveoli.
+In contrast, cases of cystic bronchiectasis are more challenging and sometimes untreatable because the irreversible destruction of lung bronchi and alveoli makes them difficult to treat.
 Stem cell treatment for bronchiectasis and bronchial fibrosis using a combination protocol of isolated mesenchymal stem cells (UC-MSC+), bronchiolar epithelium, and airway basal cells.

 Guidelines for Treating Chronic Pulmonary Fibrosis

-The total of UC-MSC+ Stem Cell infusions will depend on the severity of restrictive lung disease, and multiple stages may be necessary for patients with scarring in the interstitium of the lung or diffuse parenchymal diagnosis.
-For optimal results, various methods of cell delivery will be required.
+The total number of UC-MSC+ Stem Cell infusions will depend on the severity of restrictive lung disease, and multiple stages may be necessary for patients with interstitial lung scarring or a diffuse parenchymal diagnosis.
+For optimal results, multiple cell-delivery methods will be required.
 Due to the progressively degenerative nature of restrictive lung diseases, most patients will require enhanced cell transplants derived from immune-compatible cells.
 For patients with multiple simultaneous issues, extensive honeycombing, or severe respiratory failure, multiple treatments may be necessary.
 The isolated and expanded UC-MSC+ lung cells are pre-screened for infectious diseases, sterility, and potency.
 For patients with severe respiratory failure, aggressive combination treatment may be required.

 Lung Regeneration Requirements & Lung Rehabilitation

 Post-Treatment Lung Rehabilitation: Pulmonary rehabilitation services are optional but are highly recommended after any treatment.
 We can offer a complete integrative rehabilitation program for local patients in partnership with local hospitals in Bangkok.
-Pulmonary rehabilitation is also beneficial for patients experiencing severe difficulty in breathing or severe hardening of the lungs.
+Pulmonary rehabilitation is also beneficial for patients experiencing severe difficulty breathing or severe lung hardening.
 Smoking is also much discouraged for patients with this condition, and active smokers will not qualify for our treatment.
 The rehab packages are available to all candidates as needed (2-5 hours per day, six days per week) .
 Medical treatment visas and hotel accommodations for long-term stays can also be provided upon request.

-Due to the varying degrees of respiratory diseases, our pulmonary specialists must better understand the patients’ needs to qualify any potential candidates.
-Our initial review can be done online, and the medical assessment takes around seven business days.
+Due to varying degrees of respiratory disease, our pulmonary specialists must better understand patients’ needs to qualify potential candidates.
+Our initial review can be completed online, and the medical assessment takes about 7 business days.
 Suitable candidates looking to reverse lung scarring naturally using Stem Cells will require a minimum of 2 weeks in Thailand.
-To begin the qualification process, please prepare your recent pulmonary tests such as spirometry exams, lung function tests, and radiology scans from MRI or (HRCT) High-Resolution chest CT scans and contact us today.
+To begin the qualification process, please prepare your recent pulmonary tests, such as spirometry exams, lung function tests, and radiology scans from MRI or (HRCT) High-Resolution chest CT scans, and contact us today.

 Published Clinical Citations